M.A. (Ancient Indian History Culture & Archaeology)

 Semester III Semester IV

-Ancient Indian Iconography Historiography
+Ancient Indian Aesthetics (Rasa and Dhvani) Historiography

 Cultural History of India - II Dissertation